Last updated:

 Best for People who want spending flexibility People who want disciplined, low-risk building

-Credit scores reward having a mix of account types.
-A secured card creates a revolving account.
-A credit builder loan creates an installment account.
-Having both types on your report — and paying both on time — builds your score faster than either one alone because it improves the "credit mix" factor, which accounts for about 10% of your FICO score.
+Credit scores reward a mix of account types: a secured card creates a revolving account, a credit builder loan an installment account.
+Holding both — and paying both on time — builds faster than either alone, because credit mix is 10% of a FICO score and both products feed the 35% payment-history factor:

 The most effective 12-month plan for zero-credit ITIN holders: